 Regulatory Authorities Continue to Issue New Binary Options Warnings

 Regulatory authorities in several different countries have recently issued warnings about specific binary options brokers, including the major binary options trading firm, 24Option.
 Despite 24Option’s position as one of the world’s largest binary options brokerage firms, the Financial Markets Authority (FMA) of New Zealand has recently issued a warning against trading with the firm.
 The FMA’s move mirrors action taken by the Australian Securities and Investments Commission (ASIC) in 2016.
-The FMA warning states that 24Option, licensed under the Cyprus Securities and Exchange Commission (CySEC), is not registered nor authorized to operate in New Zealand.
+The FMA warning states that 24Option, licensed under the Cyprus Securities and Exchange Commission (CySEC), is not registered nor authorised to operate in New Zealand.

 CySEC Issues Warning about Airfinance Pro Ltd.